duckdb/duckdb-web/docs/api/cli/editing.md

 title: Editing
 ---

-> linenoise is currently only available for macOS and Linux.
+> The linenoise-based CLI editor is currently only available for macOS and Linux.

 DuckDB's CLI uses a line-editing library based on [linenoise](https://github.com/antirez/linenoise), which has short-cuts that are based on [Emacs mode of readline](https://readline.kablamo.org/emacs.html).
 Below is a list of available commands.